Yogesh-DevOps23/node_project/README.md

 * Never commit `.env` (it's ignored via `.gitignore`)
 * Always use GitHub Secrets for CI/CD variables
 * Ensure MySQL allows external (Docker) connections
+* Developers should request new secrets to be added via GitHub Secrets — not commit them

+---

+## 🛡️ Secret Management Best Practices

+* Developers use placeholders like `$THIRD_PARTY_API_KEY` in code/scripts.
+* Secrets are injected by GitHub Actions using `secrets.XYZ`.
+* Values are stored securely by DevOps in GitHub Secrets.
+* `.env.example` should document expected secret names.
+* Optional: use inline `: "${ENV_VAR:?Missing}"` to force error if missing.

 ---